Non-denominational

 A non-denominational person or organization is one that does not follow (or is not restricted to) any particular or specific religious denomination.

-Overview

-The term has been used in the context of various faiths including Jainism, Baháʼí Faith, Zoroastrianism, Unitarian Universalism, Neo-Paganism, Christianity, Islam, Judaism, Hinduism, Buddhism and Wicca.
+The term has been used in the context of various faiths, including Jainism, Baháʼí Faith, Zoroastrianism, Unitarian Universalism, Neo-Paganism, Christianity, Islam, Judaism, Hinduism, Buddhism and Wicca.
 It stands in contrast with a religious denomination.
 Religious people of a non-denominational persuasion tend to be more open-minded in their views on various religious matters and rulings.
 Some converts towards non-denominational strains of thought have been influenced by disputes over traditional teachings in the previous institutions they attended.
-Nondenominationalism has also been used as a tool for introducing neutrality into a public square when the local populace are derived from a wide-ranging set of religious beliefs.
-Some also believe that this is the true way of Christianity, but more is to be found about that claim.
+Nondenominationalism has also been used as a tool for introducing neutrality into a public square when the local populace is derived from a wide-ranging set of religious beliefs.